-Study abroad is particularly recommended for classicists, given the field's professional emphasis upon the languages, literatures, and cultures that originated in the Mediterranean world.
+Study abroad is particularly recommended for classicists, since we focus on languages, literatures, and cultures that originated in the ancient Mediterranean world.

-Undergraduate majors in our department frequently travel overseas for a semester or for part of a summer to pursue their studies: the most popular destinations tend to be Italy, Greece, and England.
-Some beginning information about the entire process is offered here, but the CUAbroad office can provide even more ideas about destinations and also offers detailed logistical assistance.
+Undergraduate majors in our department, even those with double majors and minors, frequently study abroad for a semester or for part of a summer: the most popular destinations tend to be Italy, Greece, and England.
+The key to adding this kind of experience to your degree is advance planning, so we are glad to start the conversation here!
+Your next stop should then be the CUAbroad office for even more ideas about destinations and detailed logistical assistance.

 How do I get started?

 Visit the undergraduate advisor to discuss your interests and look over your transcript to see how studying abroad will fit into your curriculum.
 Our department encourages all students to think about these opportunities, so your advisor will probably invite you to begin planning even while you are still a freshman.

 Where can I go?

 Two programs affiliated with Catholic University are especially relevant for our department's undergraduates and minors; the CUAbroad Office facilitates applications to them.